U.S. flag

 It is appropriate to clarify the genetic status of first-degree relatives of an affected individual by molecular genetic testing for the POT1 pathogenic variant in the family in order to identify those who would benefit from screening for POT1-associated cancers.
 Early recognition of cancers associated with POT1 tumor predisposition (POT1-TPD) may allow for timely intervention and improved final outcome.

 In general, molecular genetic testing for POT1-TPD is not recommended for at-risk individuals younger than age 18 years.
-However, predictive testing should be considered if there is a history of early-onset cancer in the family.
-For unaffected individuals with a POT1 pathogenic variant, screening should begin at age 18 years (see Table 3) or two to five years earlier than the earliest diagnosis in the family.
-Therefore, a history of early cancers in the family may also warrant testing prior to age 18 years.
+However, a history of early-onset cancer in the family may warrant predictive testing prior to age 18 years.
+In unaffected individuals with a POT1 pathogenic variant, screening should begin at age 18 years or two to five years earlier than the earliest diagnosis in the family.

 See Genetic Counseling for issues related to testing of at-risk relatives for genetic counseling purposes.